 Infrahub supports two different types of webhooks:

-Standard Webhooksends event information to an external endpoint.Custom Webhookallows the ability to tie events to a transformation to configure the payload being sent to an external endpoint.
+Standard Webhooksends event information to an external endpoint.Custom Webhookallows the ability to tie events to a Transformation to configure the payload being sent to an external endpoint.

 Managing webhooks